ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 8 - Creates a C program that prints all the numbers of base 16 in lowercase, followed by a new line.

-Task 9 - Creates a C program that
+Task 9 - Creates a C program that prints all possible combinations of single-digit numbers.

 Task 10 - Creates a C program that